Markets

 Old Spitalfields Market

-Old Spitalfields Market is ancient, famous and the ideal reflection of East London's melting pot of artistic and creative folk.
-Shop for small indie brands as well as small and large traders and find anything from clothing, jewellery and cooking apparel through to all types of artisan cheeses, speciality coffees and delightful sweets.
-The market is also a local hub where you can take cooking classes, join in family friendly activities or relax with a yoga lesson.
+Old Spitalfields Market goes back 350 years and is the ideal reflection of East London's melting pot of artistic and creative folk.
+Shop for small indie brands as well as small and large traders and find anything from clothing, jewellery, and cooking apparel to all types of artisan cheeses, speciality coffees and delightful sweets.
+The market is also a local hub where you can take cooking classes, join in family-friendly activities, or relax with a yoga lesson.

 Broadway Market

 Broadway Market is a working Victorian market that's buzzing on a weekend with trendy hipsters, young family makers and cool kids.
-You can find quality products, vintage clothing and homemade organic and vegan foodie treats as well as what's probably the best artisan coffee in town.
+You can find quality products, vintage clothing and homemade organic and vegan foodie treats and some of the best artisan coffee in town.

 Brick Lane Market

-Brick Lane Market is chaotic and bustling with street performance artists, antique furniture and kitsch collectibles.
+Brick Lane Market is chaotic and bustling with street performance artists, vintage clothing, and kitsch collectables.
 It is the perfect place to combine the best curries in town with street art and have a rummage for a variety of products from antique books to chocolate, and leather goods to stunning silks.
+Right alongside this market is also The Old Truman Brewery which hosts a massive indoor food market with affordable food options from all over the world.
+Whilst you’re here, don’t forget to try the infamous salt beef bagel.

 Columbia Road